johnmcfarlane/papers/cpp/contractual-disappointment.md

 * Tools have limited ability to identify bugs because contract violation is effectively normalised.
-* C++ API Contract violations in constant expressions are not compiler errors.
+* C++ API Contracts violations in constant expressions are not compiler errors.
 * Any violation results in UB.
 * It is unsafe to enable compiler optimisations that assume contracts are not violated.